Search This Blog

 Letter in the Federal Provost Marshall’s evidence file against Dr. Hudson

 A Federal spy was sent to Franklin, Tennessee to meet with men who were well known as “extensive negro dealers.”
 Specifically mentioned was a man named "J. Prior Smith."
-I suspect perhaps this was S. [Sidney] Prior Smith who owned a large farm, in the 8th District of Williamson County and whose brother Preston was an officer in the Confederate Army.
+This was S. [Sidney] Prior Smith who owned a large farm, in the 8th District of Williamson County and whose brother Preston was an officer in the Confederate Army.
+Smith's wife Julia was the daughter of Henry Hunter, a wealthy slave-owner who lived near Leiper's Fork.

 Sidney Prior Smith